wilsonmar/jmeter-scripts/README.md

 ![RJMSFBM_15](https://user-images.githubusercontent.com/10678180/124378169-a9069f80-dc75-11eb-91ad-36288f06e276.png)

 Congratulations!
-Now you have learnt how to Downloaded Repo from GitHub, Sign Up and run a test using BlazeMeter.
+Now you have learnt how to Download jmeter-scripts Repo from GitHub to your local machine, Sign Up and run a test using BlazeMeter.

 ## Run JMeter scripts on laptop